-- Enable police to better evaluate a perpetrators risk of repeated violence
+- enable police to better evaluate a perpetrators risk of repeated violence; and

 Parks & Recreation

-As chair of the Legislature’s Parks and Recreation Committee and a proponent of healthy living, Kara has successfully worked to promote the link between recreational opportunities in our public parks with improved public health outcomes by:
+As a proponent of healthy living and our open spaces, Kara has successfully worked to promote the link between recreational opportunities in our parks with improved public health outcomes by

-- Encouraging children to tour and explore Suffolk County parkland with a Parks Passport that will be stamped after every visit
+- encouraging children to tour and explore Suffolk County parkland with a Parks Passport that will be stamped during every visit;

-- Encouraging healthier food options by improving nutritional offerings at County parks and in vending machines
+- encouraging healthier food options by improving nutritional offerings at County parks and in vending machines; and

-- Improving public access to County parkland by adding parking facilities where none previously existed at McAllister County Park in Belle Terre and at Forsythe Meadow Woods County Park in Stony Brook
+- improving public access to County parkland by adding parking facilities where none previously existed at McAllister County Park in Belle Terre and new amenities at Forsythe Meadow Woods County Park and Old Field Farm in Stony Brook.

-- That keep toys with toxic chemicals from being sold to unsuspecting consumers
+- that keep toys with toxic chemicals from being sold to unsuspecting consumers; and

 Born in Port Jefferson, raised in Stony Brook and now raising her family in Setauket, Kara cares deeply about our community.
 Prior to her election, Kara served as President of the Civic Association of the Setaukets and Stony Brook, a role that highlighted her passion for public service and earned her the Village Times Herald’s 2009 “Civic Woman of the Year” distinction.